awslabs/diagram-maker/README.md

 ## Explore

 ### Interactive Demo
 Check out one of our interactive demos [here](https://awslabs.github.io/diagram-maker/examples/LeftRightRectangular.html) or see the full list of interactive demos [here](https://awslabs.github.io/diagram-maker/explore/demos.html).
+The code for these demos can be found [here](https://github.com/awslabs/diagram-maker/tree/master/integ).

 ### Plugins
 Check out the plugins that can be used alongside the library for additional functionality [here](https://awslabs.github.io/diagram-maker/explore/plugins.html).